LachlanMcCulloch/blog/_posts/2025-05-27-bounding-boxes-and-bovine-nightmares.md

 We fire up the program, and what emerges is pure nightmare fuel: an unholy fusion of limbs and bovine flesh, a monstrous cow deity born of code and chaos.

-{% include video.html src="/assets/videos/2025-05-27-bounding-boxes-and-bovine-nightmares/ungodly-bull.webm" %}
+{% include video_with_caption.html src="/assets/videos/2025-05-27-bounding-boxes-and-bovine-nightmares/ungodly-bull.webm" caption="🐂 (Bull loaded without scaling.)
+The result?
+Udder madness." %}

 Turns out the bull model is massive compared to the original cub.
 Like, not even in the same ballpark.
 Thus began my journey into understanding 🌈 model scaling